 5.2.
 We take steps to share the updates to your personal data with third parties and our affiliates with whom we have shared your personal data if your personal data is still necessary for the above-stated purposes.

-6.
+6. Accessing Your Personal Data

 6.1.
 If you would like to request information about your personal data which we have collected, or inquire about the ways in which your personal data may have been used or disclosed by us within the past year, please contact our Data Protection Officer using the contact details provided above.
 In order to facilitate processing of your request, it may be necessary for us to request further information relating to your request.